EleutherAI/website/content-blog/rotary-embeddings.md

 <br>

 ## TL;DR:
 Rotary Positional Embedding (RoPE) is a new type of position encoding that unifies absolute and relative approaches.
 Developed by Jianlin Su in a series of blog posts earlier this year [12, 13], it has already garnered widespread interest in some Chinese NLP circles.
-However this development is not widely known to the global community, in large part due to the lack of English-language resources.
+However, this development is not widely known to the global community, in large part due to the lack of English-language resources.
 This post walks through the method as we understand it, with the goal of bringing it to the attention of the wider academic community.
-In general we have found that, across a large suite of setups including regular, linear, and local self-attention, it **either matches or surpasses all other methods currently available for injecting positional information into transformers.**
+In general we have found that across a large suite of setups including regular, linear, and local self-attention, it **either matches or surpasses all other methods currently available for injecting positional information into transformers.**

 <br>

 ## What's the Problem?

 Since Vaswani et al., 2017 [16] there have been many schemes introduced for encoding positional information in transformers.
 When applying self-attention to a given domain, the choice of position encoding typically involves tradeoffs between simplicity, flexibility, and efficiency.
 For example, learned absolute positional encoding is very simple, but may not generalize and are not always particularly meaningful due to the common practice [1, 3, 9, 15] of packing short sentences and phrases together in a single context and breaking up sentences across contexts.
-On the other hand, relative positional encodings

 Another major limitation of existing methods is that they do not work with efficient transformers.
 Methods like T5's relative positional bias [10] require constructing the full $N \times N$ attention matrix between positions, which is not possible when using many of the efficient alternatives to softmax attention, including kernelized variants like FAVOR+ [2].